• Study level

 Description

-- Viscoelasticity: The objective of this part is to deepen the modeling of viscoelastic behaviors already seen in the ECUE "Rheology 1" in order to introduce the generalized versions "series" and "parallel" of the Biot model.
+- Viscoelasticity: The aim of this section is to extend the modeling of viscoelastic behavior already covered in ECUE "Rheology 1", in order to introduce the generalized "series" and "parallel" versions of Biot's model.
 From a more "material" point of view, the notions of relaxation time spectra are introduced to account for the transformations classically encountered in polymers, as well as the concept of time-temperature equivalence.

-- plasticity: Present the basic plasticity models present in the finite element codes (isotropic and kinematic models).
-A link is made with the metallurgy course in order to highlight the microstructural events retained during the implementation of macroscopic models.
-In the same way, the course will be based on the rheology course and on the practical work on materials which have allowed to highlight the notion of threshold and work hardening.
-The models set up can be used in the projects oriented towards numerical simulation
+- plasticity: Present the basic plasticity models used in finite element codes (isotropic and kinematic models).
+A link is made with the metallurgy course in order to highlight the microstructural events selected when setting up macroscopic models.
+Similarly, the course will be based on the rheology course and materials practical work, which have highlighted the notion of threshold and strain hardening.
+The models developed can be used in numerical simulation projects.

-- damage : Present the various microscopic manifestations of damage on brittle and ductile materials.
+- damage : Present the various microscopic manifestations of damage in brittle and ductile materials.

-Introduce a thermomechanical theory (Kachanov-Lemaitre) of damage allowing the construction of continuous models adapted to the type of material studied (brittle and ductile materials) as well as to the loading mode (creep, oligo-cyclic fatigue and large number of cycles) The models developed can be used in the option project.
+Introduce a thermomechanical theory (Kachanov-Lemaitre) of damage, enabling the construction of continuous models adapted to the type of material studied (brittle and ductile materials), as well as to the loading mode (creep, low-cycle and high-cycle fatigue).
+The models developed can be used in the option project.

 Read more